 The G-Class has standard NECK-PRO Front Head Restraints, which use a specially designed headrest to protect the driver and front passenger from whiplash.
 During a rear-end collision, the NECK-PRO Front Head Restraints system moves the headrests forward to prevent neck and spine injuries.
 The Range Rover doesn’t offer a whiplash protection system.

 The G-Class has standard mbrace, which uses a global positioning satellite (GPS) receiver and a cellular system to remotely unlock your doors if you lock your keys in, help track down your vehicle if it’s stolen or send emergency personnel to the scene if any airbags deploy.
 The Range Rover doesn’t offer a GPS response system, only a navigation computer with no live response for emergencies, so if you’re involved in an accident and you’re incapacitated help may not come as quickly.

-Both the G-Class and the Range Rover have standard driver and passenger frontal airbags, side-impact head airbags, height adjustable front shoulder belts, four-wheel antilock brakes, all wheel drive, traction control and electronic stability systems to prevent skidding.
+Both the G-Class and the Range Rover have standard driver and passenger frontal airbags, side-impact head airbags, front and rear seatbelt pretensioners, height adjustable front shoulder belts, four-wheel antilock brakes, all wheel drive, traction control and electronic stability systems to prevent skidding.

 There are over 77 percent more Mercedes dealers than there are Land Rover dealers, which makes it much easier should you ever need service under the G-Class’ warranty.